Editorial Standards

 Residency And Age Evidence

 To prove residency, show that the child lived with you in the United States for more than half the year, count nights, and tie both of you to the same address.
+Count time the child was temporarily away for college, illness, military service, vacation, business, or juvenile detention as nights the child lived with you.
 Good examples include school records, daycare statements, medical records, or government mail that shows names, address, and dates.
+A daycare or childcare statement counts only when the provider is not related to you, the IRS will not accept a statement signed by a relative, such as a sister who watches the child while you work.
 For age, use a certified birth certificate, passport, adoption decree, or state ID.

 Practical tip, label each page with the child’s name and the tax year, and circle the address and dates so an examiner spots them at a glance.
+Make sure each record actually covers the tax year the IRS is reviewing, not the current year, a current year document will not support an earlier year EITC claim.
 The IRS’s “letter or audit for EITC” page has helpful pointers on responding by mail.

 How To Prepare Your Evidence Packet